 If your employer uses your résumé to make a decision about you, they must keep it on hand for at least one year.
 During that time they must allow you to have access to it.

-Your employer can request your personal information during the hiring process
+An employer can request your personal information during the hiring process

 An employer may require a background, criminal record, or credit check